PANSLAB/FinePose/README.md

 # FinePose
-Functions and Implementation
+Implementation of FinePose: Fine-Grained Postural Muscle Profiling via Haptic Vibration Signals.

-Run the dataprocess.m file to extract the features and then regression.m to get the results and figure.
+The dataprocess.m takes the imput vibration signals and extract the features, regression.m uses the extracted features to fit an individual regression model.